xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/rspconfig.1.rst

 \ **dump**\

  Manage OpenBMC system dumps.
-If no suboption is provided, will generate, wait and download the dump files to /var/log/xcat/dump.
+If no sub-option is provided, will generate, wait, and download the dump.

- \ **-c**\  will clear a single or all dumps on the BMC. \ **-l**\  will list all the generated dumps on the BMC. \ **-g**\  will generate a new dump on the BMC.
-Dump generation can take a few minutes. \ **-d**\  will download a single dump from the BMC to /var/log/xcat/dump on management or service node.
+ \ **-c**\  will clear a single specified dump, or use 'all' to clear all dumps on the BMC.

+ \ **-l**\  will list all the generated dumps on the BMC.

+ \ **-g**\  will generate a new dump on the BMC.
+Dump generation can take a few minutes.

+ \ **-d**\  will download a single dump from the BMC to /var/log/xcat/dump on management or service node.